History of Finland: Middle Ages

 During the 13th century, the bishopric of Turku was established.
 Turku Cathedral was the center of the cult of Saint Henry of Uppsala, and naturally the cultural center of the bishopric.
 The bishop had ecclesiastical authority over much of today's Finland, and was usually the most powerful man there.
 Bishops were often Finns, whereas the commanders of castles were more often Scandinavian or German noblemen.
 In 1362, representatives from Finland were called to participate in the elections for the king of Sweden.
 As such, that year is often considered when Finland was incorporated into the Kingdom of Sweden.
 As in the Scandinavian part of the kingdom, the gentry or (lower) nobility consisted of magnates and yeomen who could afford armament for a man and a horse; these were concentrated in the southern part of Finland.

 The strong fortress of Viborg (Finnish: Viipuri, Russian: Vyborg) guarded the eastern border of Finland.
 Sweden and Novgorod signed the Treaty of Nöteborg (Pähkinäsaari in Finnish) in 1323, but that did not last long.
 In 1348 the Swedish king Magnus Eriksson staged a failed crusade against Orthodox "heretics", managing only to alienate his supporters and ultimately lose his crown.
 The bones of contention between Sweden and Novgorod were the northern coastline of the Gulf of Bothnia and the wilderness regions of Savo in Eastern Finland.
 Novgorod considered these as hunting and fishing grounds of its Karelian subjects, and protested against the slow infiltration of Catholic settlers from the West.
 Occasional raids and clashes between Swedes and Novgorodians occurred during the late 14th and 15th centuries, but for most of the time an uneasy peace prevailed.

 During the 1380s, a civil war in the Scandinavian part of Sweden brought unrest to Finland as well.
 The victor of this struggle was Queen Margaret I of Denmark, who brought the three Scandinavian kingdoms of Sweden, Denmark and, Norway under her rule (the Kalmar Union) in 1389.
 One of the phenomena that appeared in those days with the unrest, was the notorious pirates, known as the Victual Brothers, who operated in the Baltic Sea in the Middle Ages to terrorize the coastal areas of Finland, and among other things, Korsholm Castle in Ostrobothnia, Turku Castle in the Finland Proper and also the Turku's Archipelago Sea were the most significant domains for the pirates.
 The next 130 years or so were characterized by attempts of different Swedish factions to break out of the Union.
 Finland was sometimes involved in these struggles, but in general the 15th century seems to have been a relatively prosperous time, characterized by population growth and economic development.
-Towards the end of the 15th century, however, the situation on the eastern border became more tense.
-The Principality of Moscow conquered Novgorod, preparing the way for a unified Russia, and from 1495 to 1497 a war was fought between Sweden and Russia.
+However, towards the end of the 15th century, the situation on the eastern border became more tense.
+The Grand Principality of Moscow conquered Novgorod, preparing the way for a unified Russia, and from 1495 to 1497 a war was fought between Sweden and Russia.
 The fortress-town of Viborg withstood a Russian siege; according to a contemporary legend, it was saved by a miracle.